-Procedures for implementing this policy are contained in the appropriate student handbooks and will be enforced by the school principal and their designee.
+Procedures for implementing this policy will be enforced by the school principal and their designee.
 School personnel who suspect a student is in possession of or using controlled substances, alcohol, or tobacco products in violation of this policy must immediately notify the school administration.